The human rights of lesbian, gay, bisexual, transgender, queer, 2-spirit and intersex persons

 The Inter-American Commission on Human Rights has appointed a rapporteur on the rights of LGBTI persons.

 The Organisation for Economic Co-operation and Development works on LGBTI inclusiveness and publishes the biennial OECD overview of social indicators.
 The 2019 report features a special chapter on LGBT people.
+The OECD also published the report “Over the Rainbow?
+The Road to LGBTI Inclusion” in June 2020.

 The Organization for Security and Co-operation in Europe has studied the impacts of security sector reform on LGBT people in Serbia.